wcj365/healthcare/06_summary.md

-## 6. How this course is organizaed
+## 6. Course Organization

 ### 6.1.
 System Resources

 This part covers the "*Structure*" aspect of the Donabedian Model.
-I describes the system resources that are required to deliver healthcare services:
+It describes the system resources that are required to deliver healthcare services:

 - Health Services Professionals (People)
 - Medical Technologgy (Technology)